 Document everything related to the isolation experiment to minimize the repetitive chances of RNA extraction failure.

 “Be well-equipped to win the battle.”

 Skin, hair, skin oil and perspiration are common sources of RNase therefore one should have to equip themself before the actual extraction process.
-Use pre-sterilized utilities which must be treated with DNase-free water prior.
+Use pre-sterilized utilities which must be treated with nuclease-free water prior.

-Clear the working place, decontaminate it, if possible do fumigation one day before.
+Clear the working place, decontaminate it, and if possible do fumigation one day before.
 Wear a sterilized mask, gloves, mouth & head cap, and PPE kit.

 Use certified RNase-free utilities.